codef0rmer/angular-dragdrop/README.md

 Implementing jQueryUI Drag and Drop functionality in AngularJS is easier than ever which is a wrapper for jQueryUI draggable/droppable components.

-###v1.0.12
+###v1.0.13
-  1. Supports insertInline option to simulate sortable functionality.
+  1. Allow to animate back on beforeDrop-cancel event if jqyouioptions.revertDuration is set
-  2. Relies on ngAnimate for sortable animation from left/right.
+  2. Pass right context in case of CtrlAs syntax
-  3. Checkout the demo in demo/dnd-insertInline.html
+  3. Add vertical sortable example in demo/dnd-insertInline.html

 ##How to Use